ekonopliov/blog/README.md

 Blog REST API

 # Build and run
-Precondition: Docker up and running
+Preconditions: Docker up and running, Maven 3.6.3, OpenJDK11 (and all PATHs)

 At root directory:
 docker-compose up -d